Understanding Spring boot's health check Indicators

 "status": "UP"

-All the examples mentioned in this post are available in github for you to play.
-Check below for the link.
+To summarize, We learned how All the examples mentioned in this post are available in this github repository.